KrFedak/AdventureWorks/README.md

 # Adventure Works: Sales & Profitability Audit

 ## Project Overview
 This Power BI dashboard provides a comprehensive audit of sales performance for the fictional company **Adventure Works**.
-The project transforms raw data, sourced from Kaggle repository, into actionable insights focused on financial stability and operational efficiency.
+The analysis covers data from **January 2020** to **June 2022**, transforming raw data from the Kaggle repository into actionable insights.

+The report is structured into three dedicated pages, each specifically designed to address a core business category: **Net Executive Performance, Pdroduct Quality Audit, and Customer Value**.
+This ensures a focused approach to operational efficiency and data-driven decision-making.

 <img width="1347" height="758" alt="image" src="https://github.com/user-attachments/assets/c5b1195b-dc93-41f9-b52d-560da236d4c2" />